Don't Wait For Me

 On 24th March a military junta seizes power in Argentina.

-Jacqueline du Pré receives an OBE from the Queen on 25th March.
+Jacqueline du Pré receives an OBE from Queen Elizabeth II on 25th March.

 On 27th March a bomb explodes at the Ideal Home Exhibition at Olympia.
 85 people are injured.